 The Wantirna residential aged care facility is a new 120-bed residential aged care facility in Wantirna.

 The $81.58 million development will provide public sector residential aged care accommodation next to the existing Wantirna Health service.
-The facility will be dementia-friendly and suited to older people with complex care needs or limited mobility.
+The facility will be dementia-friendly and provide care to older people with complex care needs or limited mobility.

-The four-storey facility will feature single rooms with ensuites in a home-like environment.
+The multi-level facility will feature single rooms with ensuites in a home-like environment.
 Residents will have privacy and independence while receiving best-practice care for a range of care needs.

-The new Wantirna residential aged care facility is due to open in 2022.
+The new Wantirna residential aged care facility is due to open mid-2022.

 Find out more about the Wantirna Aged Care development via our dedicated project page.